TritonDataCenter/manta/docs/user-guide/sdks.md

 # Python SDK and Joyent Manta Shell

-The Python SDK is under active development and works with Python 2.6 and 2.7.

-A unique feature of the Python SDK is `mantash`, a shell that lets you work with Joyent Manta in a bash-like environment.
+The Python SDK is a community-maintained package for Manta, providing a "manta" package and `mantash`, a shell that lets you work with Joyent Manta in a bash-like environment.

     # Mantash single commands can be run like:
     #       mantash ls
     # Or you can enter the mantash interactive shell and run commands from
     # there.
 Let's do that:
     $ mantash
     [jill@us-east /jill/stor]$ ls
     [jill@us-east /jill/stor]$                      # our stor is empty
     [jill@us-east /jill/stor]$ put numbers.txt ./   # upload local file
     [jill@us-east /jill/stor]$ ls
     numbers.txt
     [jill@us-east /jill/stor]$ cat numbers.txt
     one
     two
     three
     four

 You can find the Python SDK at [https://github.com/joyent/python-manta](https://github.com/joyent/python-manta).